The Rolling Stones British Tour 1963

 The Rolling Stones' first concert tour was a "package tour" headlined by the Everly Brothers and Bo Diddley, presented by Don Arden, compered by British comedian Bob Bain.
-From the Watford date onwards, the Everly Brothers were replaced by Little Richard.
+From the Watford date onwards, the Everly Brothers were augmented (NOT replaced) by Little Richard.
 The tour commenced on 29 September and concluded on 3 November 1963.
 They performed two ten-minute shows at every date.

-Other acts of the tour were Mickie Most (promoting "Mister Porter"), The Flintstones and Julie Grant ("Up on the Roof", "Count On Me").
+Other acts of the tour were Mickie Most (promoting "Mister Porter"), The Flintstones and Julie Grant ("Up on the Roof", "Count on Me").